Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Shower Shape Measurements

-In Fig.~\ref{fig:Long_profile}, the longitudinal profiles given by the average number of hits and the median measured energy as a function of the layer depth are shown for positron nominal beam energies of 20, 100 and 300~GeV.
-We observe an overall agreement with the simulation over the entire detector for the two types of profiles.
-With the exception of the first layers, there is less energy measured in data than in MC resulting in about 3.5\% less energy measured in the complete detector in data compared to MC as outlined in Section~\ref{sec:energyrl}.
-The average number of hits displays also less hits for data than MC in the middle layers.
-Despite the fact that, for the absorbers, the mean energy loss of a MIP in even layers is close to twice the energy loss in odd layers, the measured energy of the shower is higher in odd layers than in even layers.
-This effect was studied in simulated showers and attributed to two causes \cite{CMS_NOTE}.
-The larger energy deposited in odd Si sensors is due to larger numbers of soft electrons, dominated by delta rays produced in the material (especially the PCB) just in front of the sensors, and larger backward-moving soft electromagnetic component by reason of the CuW plate right after the odd sensors when compare with the even layers which are followed by PCB.
+In Fig.~\ref{fig:Long_profile}, the longitudinal profiles, given by the average number of selected hits and the median measured energy as a function of the layer depth, are shown for nominal positron beam energies of 20, 100 and 300~GeV.
+An overall agreement with the simulation over the entire detector for the two types of profiles, is observed.
+Apart from the first layers, there is less energy measured in data than in simulation resulting in about 3.5\% less energy measured in the complete detector in data compared to MC, as outlined in Section~\ref{sec:energyrl}.
+The average number of hits also displays fewer hits for data than MC in the central layers.
+Despite the fact that for the absorbers, the mean minimum ionisation energy lost in even layers is close to double the energy lost in odd layers, the measured energy of the shower is higher in odd layers than in even layers.
+This effect, observed in both data and MC, was studied in simulated showers and attributed to two causes in relation to the cassette layout~\cite{CMS_NOTE}.
+The larger energy deposited in odd Si sensors is due to a larger number of soft electrons, dominated by delta rays, produced in the material (especially the PCB) located directly in front of the odd-layer Si sensors, and additionally to a larger backward-moving soft electromagnetic component due to the CuW plate located right after the odd-layer Si sensors, compared to the even-layer sensors which were preceded by the CuW plate and followed by the PCB.
+The minor difference in the odd/even response between data and simulation is not understood.